wshuai190/wshuai190.github.io/_pages/about.md

 I serve as a reviewer/PC member for the following journal/conference:

 - TOIS: ACM Transactions on Information Systems
+- ACM ICTIR 2023, SIGIR2024, SIGIR2025
+- ECIR2024
+- Campbell Systematic Reviews
 - Journal of Data and Information Quality
-- ACM ICTIR 2023, SIGIR2024
-- ECIR2024

 ## Publications